Ardemium/DesignPatternsCS/README.md

 ```

 2. Navigate to a design pattern of your choice and explore its contents.
-3. Each pattern's `Implementation` folder will contain runnable C# examples.
+3. Each pattern's folder will contain runnable C# `srs` & `tests` examples.
 Ensure you have dotnet to test and run C# programs.

 ## Contributions 🌟